AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Words are the most powerful tools to express our thoughts, opinions, intentions, desires, or preferences.
-However, they do not have the same meaning in all instances.
-Instead, the meaning conveyed is mainly shaped by the context.
-This complexity of human languages constitutes a challenge for AI methods that work with natural languages, such as sentiment analysis
+However, the complexity of human languages constitutes a challenge for AI methods that work with natural languages, such as sentiment analysis.

 1. Context-dependent errors